Fornication/Arkays-Commandment/README.md

 ## Creating your Character

-#### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here` and wait for AVA to prompt you to assign stats with a message box.
+#### After you configure the Skyrim Unbound MCM and you're finished customizing your character, select `Stay Here`.
+If you chose to use survival mods, enable Sunhelm in its MCM Menu.
+Configure Sunhelm to your liking.
+Exit the MCM menu. wait for AVA to prompt you to assign stats with a message box.
 When you're done, hit `Enter` to begin the game.

 ## Other Post Installation FAQ